Digital imaging: Theoretical application

-Although theories are quickly becoming realities in today's technological society, the range of possibilities for digital imaging is wide open.
-One major application that is still in the works is that of child safety and protection.
-How can we use digital imaging to better protect our kids?
-Kodak's program, Kids Identification Digital Software (KIDS) may answer that question.
-The beginnings include a digital imaging kit to be used to compile student identification photos, which would be useful during medical emergencies and crimes.
-More powerful and advanced versions of applications such as these are still developing, with increased features constantly being tested and added.
+A major application that is in development is that of child safety and protection.
+Kodak's program, Kids Identification Digital Software (KIDS) include a digital imaging kit to be used to compile student identification photos, which would be useful during medical emergencies and crimes.
+As of 2012, more powerful and advanced versions of applications are developing, with increased features being tested and added.

-But parents and schools aren't the only ones who see benefits in databases such as these.
-Criminal investigation offices, such as police precincts, state crime labs, and even federal bureaus have realized the importance of digital imaging in analyzing fingerprints and evidence, making arrests, and maintaining safe communities.
-As the field of digital imaging evolves, so does our ability to protect the public.
+Criminal investigation offices, such as police precincts, state crime labs, and federal bureaus have realized the importance of digital imaging in analyzing fingerprints and evidence, making arrests, and maintaining safe communities.

-Digital imaging can be closely related to the social presence theory especially when referring to the social media aspect of images captured by our phones.
-There are many different definitions of the social presence theory but two that clearly define what it is would be "the degree to which people are perceived as real" (Gunawardena, 1995), and "the ability to project themselves socially and emotionally as real people" (Garrison, 2000).
-Digital imaging allows one to manifest their social life through images in order to give the sense of their presence to the virtual world.
+Digital imaging can be closely related to the social presence theory especially when referring to the social media aspect of images captured by mobile phones.
+There are many different definitions of the social presence theory but two that define what it is would be "the degree to which people are perceived as real" (Gunawardena, 1995), and "the ability to project themselves socially and emotionally as real people" (Garrison, 2000).
+Digital imaging allows persons to manifest their social life through images in order to give the sense of their presence to the virtual world.
 The presence of those images acts as an extension of oneself to others, giving a digital representation of what it is they are doing and who they are with.
 Digital imaging in the sense of cameras on phones helps facilitate this effect of presence with friends on social media.
 Alexander (2012) states, "presence and representation is deeply engraved into our reflections on images...this is, of course, an altered presence...nobody confuses an image with the representation reality.
 But we allow ourselves to be taken in by that representation, and only that 'representation' is able to show the liveliness of the absentee in a believable way."
-Therefore, digital imaging allows ourselves to be represented in a way so as to reflect our social presence.
+Therefore, digital imaging allows persons to be represented in a way so as to reflect their social presence.